 Observe available welding activities (or review weld records) to determine whether the appropriate base and weld filler materials are being used and that welding variables are controlled in accordance with the WPS.

-Review weld data records or observe NDE, or both, to determine whether the construction code-required NDE methods and acceptance criteria (e.g., ASME Code, Section III, Section XI, or USAS B31.1) were applied for weld acceptance.
+Review weld data records or observe post weld NDE, or both, to determine whether the construction code-required NDE methods and acceptance criteria (e.g., ASME Code, Section III, Section XI, or USAS B31.1) were applied for weld acceptance.
 If the inspector identifies concerns with the NDE procedures used to verify weld acceptance, confirm that these procedures are in accordance with the applicable construction code and ASME Code, Section V, requirements.

-Pressurized-Water Reactor Vessel Upper Head Penetration Inspection Activities.
+03.02 Pressurized-Water Reactor Vessel Upper Head Penetration Inspection Activities.

 This section applies only to PWRs receiving vessel upper head penetration (VUHP) inspections during the refueling outage.
 Credit VUHP inspection activities performed toward the completion inspection objectives under Section 03.01 for NDE, where applicable.